 The third and final tip is to try something different.
 Come up with a new activity that pushes you both slightly out of your comfort zones.
 As long as you’re both game for the adventure, it’s likely to bring you closer.
 If you don’t usually visit historical sites – try a trip to Nottingham Castle and explore the underground caves or hunt for ghosts at the Galleries of Justice Museum.
 If outside activities aren’t normally your thing, try archery, splashing about at Robin Hood’s water park or exploring on the Robin Hood Walking Tour.

-There is plenty to do in and around Nottingham.
+There is plenty to do in Nottingham and the wider Midlands area.
 The important thing is that you enjoy creating new memories and exploring the area together.
 Hopefully, in the process you’ll rekindle that missing spark and fall in love all over again.

 Need some more K.I.S.S.I.N.G. in your life?
 Plan your own romantic getaway at VisitEngland.com/moreromance